...

 About Colorado Saram

-I am a Colorado native who grew up in the ski resort town of Vail.
-I’ve been living and working as an English teacher in South Korea since 2007.
+I’m a Colorado native who grew up in the ski town of Vail and have been living and working in South Korea as an English teacher since 2007.

-I started this website to explore living and traveling in South Korea and Asia through the lens of a Colorado outdoor enthusiast.
-This obviously includes skiing and snowboarding.
+I started this website to share my experiences of living and traveling in South Korea and Asia through the lens of a Colorado outdoor enthusiast, with a big focus on skiing and snowboarding.

-As a resident of Daegu, Muju Deogyusan is the closest ski resort of note.
-While Gangwon Province might require a slightly longer journey, it’s widely considered the premier destination for skiing and snowboarding in South Korea.
+As a resident of Daegu, Muju Deogyusan is the closest major ski resort to me.
+While it’s a bit of a longer trip to Gangwon Province, it’s widely considered the best destination for skiing and snowboarding in South Korea.

 Gangwon Province

-For this guide, I’m focusing on High 1 Resort, located in Gangwon Province (also known as Gangwon-do), a region celebrated for its mountainous terrain and status as a premier destination for skiing in South Korea.
+This guide focuses on High 1 Resort, located in Gangwon Province (also known as Gangwon-do), a region celebrated for its mountainous terrain and reputation as a top skiing destination in South Korea.

-In the humble opinion of this Colorado native, Gangwon-do is where you want to head for some of the best skiing and snowboarding in Korea.
+From my perspective as a Colorado native, Gangwon-do is where you’ll find the best skiing and snowboarding in Korea.

-Let’s not get it twisted; it’s not going to compare to Colorado or even nearby Japan, but for South Korea, it’s about as good as it gets.
+Let’s be clear—it’s not going to compare to Colorado or even nearby Japan, but for South Korea, this is about as good as it gets.

-Gangwon Province’s rugged terrain and heavy snowfall (by Korean standards) make it the ideal location for some of the country’s top ski resorts.
+Gangwon-do’s rugged terrain and heavier snowfall (by Korean standards) make it the perfect spot for some of the country’s top ski resorts.

 Fresh snow at High 1 Resort during the 2023–2024 season.